Shinichi23/Shinichi23/README.md

 # Hello, World! 👋

-I'm Taha, a passionate self-taught developer on a journey to master the art of backend development using Golang.
+I'm Taha, a passionate self-taught developer on a journey to master the art of programming.

 ## 🚀 About Me